opencybersecurityalliance/stix-shifter/adapter-guide/develop-translation-module.md

 ## Step 5.
 Edit the to_stix_map JSON file

 The `to_stix_map.json` file is where you define HOW to translate data source query results into a bundle of STIX objects.
 Query results must be in JSON format; otherwise, the data source cannot be supported.
+There are keywords which need to be specified in the to-stix mappings in order to perform specific operations on the datasource fields.
+To understand the keywords and the usage, see [To STIX mapping Keywords](adapter-guide/develop-mapping-keywords.md)

 Results from unmapped data source fields are ignored during translation and are not included in the bundle.